 According to an interview with production designer Nathan Crowley, the waterfall guarding the entrance to the Batcave was originally meant to cover a solid rock wall, which Batman's enemies would slam into when attempting the jump in.
 The rock wall would have been opened with a button inside the Batmobile, but the sequence was cut before filming began.

-Initially Christopher Nolan wanted to cast Gary Oldman as a villain and Chris Cooper as Gordon.
-Cooper, however, wanted to spend more time with his family so Nolan hit on the unusual idea of casting Oldman as a character who was not a baddie.
+Initially, writer and director Christopher Nolan wanted to cast Gary Oldman as a villain, and Chris Cooper as Gordon.
+Cooper, however, wanted to spend more time with his family, so Nolan hit on the unusual idea of casting Oldman as a character who was not a baddie.

 For the IMAX version, some of the theatres running older IMAX equipment, the credits for the movie wouldn't fit on the platters.
 IMAX and the theatres had to get special permission from Warner Brothers to show the movie without the credits.

-When Christopher Nolan asked Hans Zimmer to provide the score, Zimmer asked him if he could also bring on board James Newton Howard.
-The two composers had been meaning to work together for some time and this felt like the perfect project for two composers with its bi-polar lead character.
+When Christopher Nolan asked Hans Zimmer to provide the score, Zimmer asked him if he could also bring James Newton Howard on-board.
+The two composers had been meaning to work together for some time, and this felt like the perfect project for two composers with its bi-polar lead character.

-Before Christopher Nolan took over, director Darren Aronofsky was attached to make a Batman movie based on the graphic novel "Batman: Year One" and have the author Frank Miller write the screenplay.
-By 2003 there was a first draft screenplay with story boards, which are properties of AOL Time Warner.
-Warner's decision for not producing the film is unknown, but based on the details that have since leaked out, it would probably have to do with the screenplay, which strayed a considerable amount from the source material, making Alfred an African-American mechanic named "Big Al," the Batmobile being a souped-up Lincoln Towncar, and Bruce Wayne being homeless, among other things.
-This is all detailed in David Hughes' book "Tales from Development Hell."
+Before Christopher Nolan took over, director Darren Aronofsky was attached to make a Batman movie based on the graphic novel "Batman: Year One", and have author Frank Miller write the screenplay.
+By 2003, there was a first draft screenplay with story boards, which are properties of AOL Time Warner.
+Warner Brothers' decision for not producing the movie is unknown, but based on the details that have since leaked out, it would probably have to do with the screenplay, which strayed a considerable amount from the source material, making Alfred an African-American mechanic named "Big Al", the Batmobile being a souped-up Lincoln Towncar, and Bruce Wayne being homeless, amongst other things.
+This is all detailed in David Hughes' book "Tales from Development Hell".

 David S. Goyer said that the graphic novels "The Long Halloween" and "Dark Victory" by Jeph Loeb were a huge influence on his screenplay.
-When he was asked the question, "What about Frank Miller's "Year One"?", he replied, "Our story is not "Year One"."
-An early draft of David S. Goyer's script leaked onto the Internet in April 2004.
+When he was asked the question, "What about Frank Miller's 'Year One?'", he replied, "Our story is not 'Year One'."
+An early draft of Goyer's script leaked onto the Internet in April 2004.